dejanu/linux/README.md

 - Load is simply a count of the number of processes USING or WAITING for the CPU at a single point in time .
 The load is taken from `/proc/loadavg` text file containing load average , formula `loadvg = tasks running + tasks waiting (for cores) + tasks blocked`.

-- Load how many actively running (not sleeping) processes are using the CPU
+- Load how many actively running (not sleeping) processes are using the CPU should be direct proportional with `$lscpu | gerp CPU(s)'

 - for load use `$uptime` or `$top` + `l` or `$sar` or `$vmstat 1 10`